-- B. Approval by the school or college dean shall be given in accordance with established procedures of the respective school or college.
+- school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal. - B. Approval by the school or college dean shall be given in accordance with established procedures of the respective school or college.
 The school or college dean shall sign the proposal as evidence of such approval.
-The department, school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal. - C. If a proposal affects staffing or enrollments outside of the unit that is originating the proposal, EPC strongly recommends seeking approval for the proposal by the affected unit(s), as indicated by the signature of the representative dean or chair, prior to submission.
-If a proposal comes to EPC without such an endorsement, EPC will seek input from the affected unit(s) directly. - D. The provost shall relay the proposal with appropriate comment to EPC for its review.
+The department, school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal. - C. If a proposal proposal affects staffing or enrollments outside of the unit that is originating the proposal, approvals must be sought before submitting to EPC, as indicated by an email or the signature of the representative dean or chair, prior to submission.
+If a proposal comes to EPC without such an endorsement, EPC can review it but will hold approval until endorsements are received. - D. The registrar and provost shall relay the proposal with appropriate comment to EPC for its review.
 Proposals for new degrees, new majors, new minors, concentrations, and programs that require action by the Board of Regents require submission of a cost analysis.
 In addition, EPC shall present such proposals to the faculty, which will decide whether to recommend them to the Board of Regents. - E. Descriptions of proposed curricular changes, course numbers, titles, credit hours, and synopses of proposed degree requirement changes shall be published by EPC in the 30-day Notice of Curriculum Changes and sent via email to all faculty members.
-Complete copies of proposals are available online in the EPC section of the Provost Sakai folder. - F. Faculty members must submit objections to proposals in writing to the Chair of EPC within 30 days from the date listed on the 30-day Notice of Curriculum Changes distributed by EPC.
+Complete copies of proposals may be requested by email via facgov@plu.edu. - F. Faculty members must submit objections to proposals in writing via facqov@plu.edu, to the Chair of EPC within 30 days from the date listed on the 30-day Notice of Curriculum Changes distributed by EPC.
 Objections received within this 30-day period will suspend approval, pending resolution of the objections.
 In the event a dispute cannot be resolved, EPC will make its recommendation to the faculty for action at the next regular faculty meeting. - G. Every proposal that requires action by the Board of Regents (e.g. new degrees, majors, minors, concentrations, or programs) shall follow the procedure described above.
 EPC will present such proposals to the faculty, which will decide whether or not to recommend them to the Board of Regents.